gytterberg/technical-interview-prep/REACTO-problems/06-misc/01-CSS-filter.md

 # Rose Filter

+## Learning Objective
+- Understand relevance of hexadecimal arithmatic to CSS, create prototype of popular app (Instagram)

 ## Prompt

 Design a simple web app that features a color swatch preview (in 6 color hex notation, e.g. #a02bff), and filter button.
 When pressed, the filter button should apply a 'Rose' fitler, making the color of the swatch 20% more red, 10% less green, and 10% more blue.
 You should write this web app in pure JS, HTML, and CSS if possible.